project-hatohol/hatohol/server/README.md

     mysql> GRANT ALL PRIVILEGES ON hatohol.* TO myuser@"192.168.10.50" IDENTIFIED BY 'mypasswd';

-NOTE: If you meet the follogin error, there're two ways to solve it.
+NOTE: If you meet the folloing error, there're two ways to solve it.

     ImportError: No module named argparse